developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***Server Friendly Name*** is chosen, the license is assumed to have been activated by by communicating to a *Custom Server*.
 The additional Managed Configuration **Zebra Licensing Configuration - License Action Return License Server Type Friendly Name** MUST be specified to provide the *Friendly Name* that identifies the *Custom Server* through which the license was acquired and through which it should be returned.

-### Zebra Licensing Configuration - License Action Return License Server Type Friendly Name
+### License Action Return License Server Type Friendly Name

 This Managed Configuration allows an Administrator using an EMM to provide the *Friendly Name* that identifies the *Custom Server* through which a Zebra-issued license was activated on a Zebra Android device and therefore through which it should be returned, and should be specified only if the value ***Return License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***Server Friendly Name*** was chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Return License Server Type**.

-### Zebra Licensing Configuration - License Action Return License AID Value
+### License Action Return License AID Value

 This Managed Configuration allows an Administrator using an EMM to provide the Activation Identifier (AID) the identifies a Zebra-issued license to be returned on a Zebra Android device and should be specified only if the value ***Return License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action**.

-### Zebra Licensing Configuration - License Action Return All Licenses Server Type
+### License Action Return All Licenses Server Type

 This Managed Configuration allows an Administrator using an EMM to provide the Type of Standard Server through which a set of Zebra-issued licenses was activated on a Zebra Android device and therefore through which they should be returned, and should be specified only if the value ***Return All License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action**.